ASSISTANT TO PRODUCTION MANAGER/SCHEDULER–Miami Music Festival

 Seasonal Position: Internships are offered for both sessions.
 Applicants are encouraged to intern for both sessions to gain the most out of their internship, but it is not required.

-Office: Miami Music Festival @ Barry University, Miami Shores, FL
+Office: Miami Music Festival @ Miami Beach Senior High, Miami Beach, FL

 The Production Operations & Scheduling Intern works directly with the Production Manager and Festival Scheduler.
 The production staff is also aided by the assistance of several Orchestra Members (Production Fellows) in the set-up and strike of the stage.
 The Production Intern is expected to work closely and effectively with the VP, Production Manager, Stage Manager, Artistic & Operations Directors, Orchestra Manager, Music Librarian, Music Director, and Guest Conductors to ensure clear communication regarding production needs and abilities for the festival among the staff and clear dissemination of this information.
 The intern may also report to the Artistic & Operations Director to aid with general operations throughout the festival including artist liaison assistance and logistics.
 This internship provides hands on insights into many aspects of the music festival’s operations and technical responsibilities.